dhellmann/pymotw/PyMOTW/threading/index.rst

 .. {{{end}}}

 It useful to be able to spawn a thread and pass it arguments to tell it what work to do.
-For example, in PyMOTW: Queue, I created a simple program to illustrate how to download enclosures from RSS/Atom feeds.
+For example, in :mod:`Queue`, I created a simple program to illustrate how to download enclosures from RSS/Atom feeds.
 Each downloader thread needed to know where to find the URLs, and the Queue instance was passed as an argument when the thread was created.
 Here, we'll just pass the